During a stroke, time is of the essence. Call emergency services and get to the hospital immediately.

 A hemorrhagic stroke occurs when a blood vessel in the brain bursts and bleeds.

-A transient ischemic attack (TIA) may be hard to identify by symptoms alone.
-It’s a quick event, often less than five minutes.
+A transient ischemic attack (TIA), or ministroke, may be hard to identify by symptoms alone.
+It’s a quick event.
+Symptoms go away completely within 24 hours and often last fewer than five minutes.
 TIA is caused by a temporary block of blood flow to the brain.
 It’s a sign that a more severe stroke may be coming.

 After first aid and treatment, the stroke recovery process varies.
 It depends on many factors, such as how fast treatment was received or if the person has other medical conditions.